google/WebFundamentals/src/_langs/en/tools/setup/device-testing/index.markdown

 The one thing you need to keep in mind at all times is that nothing replaces the real thing.

-Simulators and emulators pretend to act like a real device, they are great for exploring layouts locally, but they will be much faster (or slower) and won’t always have the same behaviour as a real device.
+Simulators and emulators display content like the real device would; they are great for exploring layouts locally, but they are often much faster (or slower) and they won’t always have the same behavior as a real device.

 {% endwrap %}